-In warrior 2 (or virabhadrasana 2) you stand with your legs apart. and your pelvis facing the front.
-One foot is turned out 90 degrees and the other foot is turned out.
-The knee of the turned out foot is bent 90 degrees with the thigh level and shin vertical.
+In warrior 2 (or virabhadrasana 2) you stand with your legs spread apart. and your pelvis facing the front.
+One foot is turned in slightly while the other foot is turned out 90 degrees.
+The knee of the turned out foot is ideally bent 90 degrees with the thigh level and shin vertical.
 The other knee is straight.

 The arms reach out from to the sides you look in the direction of your bent knee leg.

 Because you are looking at one hand in warrior 2 it is easy to drop your awareness of the back arm.
 And so you have to focus on feeling your back arm.
 Try to pull your elbow and wrist away from your shoulder.
 Make your elbow straight.
 Reach with your finger tips and pull your shoulder blade away from your spine.
 Reach that arm backwards (away from the back of your head and away from your "back" shoulder.)